Skip to main content

 Effective & Affordable

 For many beginner record collectors and seasoned pros as well, the Spin-Clean Record Washer is their first purchase for the purpose of cleaning records.
-The reason for this is Spin-Clean is very affordable when compared to other vacuum record cleaners or ultrasonic record cleaners which can cost hundreds or thousands of dollars.
+The reason for this is that Spin-Clean is very affordable when compared to other vacuum record cleaners or ultrasonic record cleaners, which can cost hundreds or thousands of dollars.

 Why Do You Need To Clean Your Records?